History of the Indiana Pacers: 2023: Record setting offense

-2024–2025: The Pacers Return to the NBA Finals
+2024–2025: The Pacers return to the NBA Finals

 The Pacers got off to a slow start in 2024, beginning the year 10–15.
 Throughout the first 3 months of the season, the Pacers played many games without starting players Tyrese Haliburton, Aaron Nesmith, and Andrew Nembhard.
 From January 1 until the start of the playoffs, the Pacers had a 34–14 record, the 4th best record in the NBA during that timeframe.
 The Pacers would finish the regular season with a 50–32 record, which earned them the 4th seed in the Eastern Conference.
 This marked the 7th time the Pacers had earned 50 wins or more in a season since joining the NBA, and the first time the Pacers had passed 50 wins since the 2013–2014 season.

 The Pacers faced the Milwaukee Bucks in the first round of the playoffs for the 2nd consecutive year, and beat them in 5 games, including a 17 point comeback win in the 5th and final game.
 In the 2nd round, the Pacers met the first-seeded Cleveland Cavaliers.
 The Pacers entered the series as heavy underdogs according to the media.
 In the 2nd game of the series, Tyrese Haliburton hit a 3-pointer as the clock ran out to give the Pacers a 2–0 lead, they would go on to win the series in 5 games, and advance to their second consecutive Eastern Conference Finals.
 In the Eastern Conference Finals the Pacers met the New York Knicks, and once again were considered heavy underdogs.
 Against the Knicks, the Pacers were able to take the first 2 games on the road, before trading wins and losses in the next 3 games.
 The Pacers would win in game 6 at home, to take the series and advance to the NBA Finals.
-This marked the second time the Pacers reach the NBA Finals, and the first time since the 2000 NBA Finals.
+This marked the second time the Pacers reached the NBA Finals, and the first time since the 2000 NBA Finals.
 Pascal Siakim was named Eastern Conference Finals MVP.

 The Pacers met the Western Conference Champion Oklahoma City Thunder in the NBA Finals.
 The Pacers would win game 1 of the series by finishing the game on a 9–2 run, capped off by Tyrese Haliburton jump shot with under a second remaining.
 The Pacers and Thunder would trade wins and losses in the next 5 games, tying the series at 3–3, and forcing a game 7.
 This marked the first NBA Finals game 7 since the 2016 NBA Finals.
 In Game 7, Tyrese Haliburton left the game early with an achilles injury, however the Pacers still managed to hold a 48–47 lead at halftime.
 Early in the 4th quarter the Thunder would storm out to a 22 point lead, which they would ultimately hold onto, winning game 7 by a score of 103–91.